-This course is the child & adolescent clinical practicum and supervision seminar for PMHNP students.
-Students will synthesize the knowledge and skills they acquire throughout their clinical practicum and this will serve to prepare the student to enact the role of the PMHNP in diverse clinical settings with a variety of psychiatric patient populations.
+This course is the child and adolescent clinical practicum and supervision seminar for PMHNP students.
+Its purpose is to prepare the student to enact the role of the PMHNP in varied clinical settings with a diverse patient population.
+Students will synthesize knowledge and demonstrate skills acquired throughout their clinical practicum and program of study in the areas of patient centered care, knowledge and skills, teamwork, information literacy, communication, ethics, and professionalism.
 Case presentations will form the basis of supervision.
 Students will also discuss general issues that arise in their concurrent clinical placements.